 Upon enrollment, veterans and veteran-dependents are required to pay all regular fees and charges like other students.
 The exceptions are pre-certified Chapter 31 students (disabled veterans under vocational rehabilitation).
-Any VA student may receive one deferment per academic year to pay his/her fees by completing the appropriate forms in the veterans' section of the Financial Aid Office.
+Any VA student may receive one deferment per academic year to pay his/her fees by completing the Veterans Deferment Application and Payment Agreement.
 Veterans who choose to defer their fees and fail to pay by the due date will be treated like other students who fail to pay fees.
 Upon certification by the College and Veterans Administration, an educational allowance is paid monthly to the student for training time computed as follows: